Sleep is important for growth, immunity, learning and memory. Sleep provides energy to work, play and function properly.

 Who does it affect?

-• We found at least one in three Australian children has trouble falling asleep or has trouble staying asleep throughout the night.
+• At least one in three Australian children has trouble falling asleep or has trouble staying asleep throughout the night.

-• Up to 70 per cent of children with attention deficit hyperactivity disorder suffer from behavioural or medically-based sleep problems and up to 80 per cent of children on the autism spectrum have sleep difficulties.
+• Up to 70 per cent of children with ADHD suffer from behavioural or medically-based sleep problems and up to 80 per cent of children on the autism spectrum have sleep difficulties.

 • One-quarter of 12 to 13-year-olds and half of 16 to 17-year-olds in Australia don’t get enough sleep on school nights.